-It doesn’t matter if you’re selling services, software, physical products, online courses, or anything else—if you want to run an online business, you need to build and grow an email list.
+Whether you’re selling services, software, physical products, online courses, or anything else – if you want to run an online business, you need to build and grow an email list.

-With the explosion of social media marketing in recent years, you might make the mistake of assuming email has become obsolete.
+With the explosion of content and social media marketing in recent years, you might wonder if emailing has become obsolete.
 But nothing could be further from the truth.
-In fact, email marketing is more powerful than ever before—if, that is, you can stand out from other marketers in your subscribers’ inboxes.
-(Don’t worry, we’ll cover that later in this article.)
+In fact, email marketing is more powerful than ever before if you can stand out from other marketers in your subscribers’ inboxes.

 This principle is pretty much gospel around here at Foundr, where a one-two punch of content and email, with secret sauce added in the form of social media, has been key to all of our sales success to date.